 #3: Rotate Product

 We're not talking about switching up the order of your food pans, but rotating your actual product within your pans.
-I've seen employees panic when product runs low.
+We've seen employees panic when product runs low.
 They rush and throw new product on top of the old.
 But then at the end of the day, you've got unusable product at the bottom of your pans.

 Coach your employees to put the oldest product on top so it gets used first.
 Rotating your products like this will save you money, reduce your food waste, and keep your food looking beautiful.